 My live-in relationship with Julie quickly deteriorated after a “honeymoon” period of a few months.
-No longer was it the blissful, “happily ever after” experience I had originally anticipated, and through personality conflicts and circumstances, we found it difficult to get along, or even be around each other.
+No longer was it the blissful, “happily ever after” experience I had originally anticipated.
+Through personality conflicts and trying circumstances, we found it difficult to get along, or even be around each other.
 We had redecorated the house from top to bottom, and eventually, it looked great.
 The only problem was, that we couldn’t agree on anything.
 We clashed.
 We fought and we argued.
 Both too stubborn to give in and say sorry.
 If only we’d known then that, “Unless the Lord builds the house, its builders labor in vain” (Psalm 127:1).
 I knew we were in trouble when, after yet another fight, my beloved cricket bat was hurled into the bath tub, rendering it useless from that point forward.
 As if that wasn’t bad enough, the bat barely missed my head as I sat bathing in the tub!
 Eventually we decided to “get away from it all” and leave our problems behind when we took a three weeks’ vacation to Houston in October 1991, where we were hosted by Rob Burns (my old college buddy, and later my Best Man) and his wife, Jenny.
 Sadly, Julie and I quickly realized that rather than ridding ourselves of our problems, we merely brought them with us to Texas, and we were left feeling disappointed and disillusioned.
 Nothing seemed to make sense.
 Here I was in a wonderful environment, supposedly on a vacation of a life time, and I was as miserable as I could ever remember.